V. Viswanatha Menon: Early life

 Viswanatha Menon was born in Kochi as the son of Narayana Menon, a lawyer, and Vadakkoot Lakshmikkuttiyamma.
-His father belonged to Ambady, a famous Nair family of Cochin.
+His father belonged to Ambadi, a famous Nair family of Cochin.

 He was a political activist in his youth, accused in the Communist attack on the Edappally police station.
-He was a leader of Communist Party of India (Marxist) in Kerala.
-Starting his career as a student activist in the Indian independence movement in his alma mater Maharaja's College, Ernakulam, he became popularly known as Ambady Viswam among his peers, seniors and near ones.
+He was a leader of the Communist Party of India (Marxist) in Kerala.
+Starting his career as a student activist in the Indian independence movement in his alma mater Maharaja's College, Ernakulam, he became popularly known as Ambadi Viswam among his peers, seniors and near ones.